jon-jacky/Piety/scripts/README.md

     (task) with three jobs: the *pysh* shell, the *ed* line editor, and the *edd* display editor.
-The docstring (comment header) in this script explains how to create and run concurrent file file writer tasks from the shell.
+The docstring (comment header) in this script explains how to create and run concurrent file writer tasks from the shell.

 - **piety.no_defaults**: Like the *piety* script, except it uses different syntax to define jobs, with no default arguments.